Pitamberwagle/Multi-model_FIM_integration_database/README.md

 Process **3** is **mandatory**, as it generates the baseline **National Water Model (NWM) HAND-based FIM** using the FIM-Serv framework.
 Processes **4** and **5** follow sequentially after process 3, performing preprocessing and database population.

-Together, these steps integrate multiple FIM datasets into a harmonized database for visualization and evaluation.
+Together, these steps integrate multiple FIM datasets into a harmonized databse for visualization and evaluation.
----

 ## FIM-Serv Framework